Study: North East Lubbock has highest rate of asthma hospitalizations

 To view the study, click here.

 Legal Aid of North West Texas Community Revitalization Project will be hosting a zoom conference to talk about the study.
-To find our more click here.
+To find out more click here.

+Coauthors of this study include: Noah De La Cruz, Johnathan Hines, Chip Shaw and Duke Appiah